wangzhongguo/piglit/replayer/README.md

 Unless specified when comparing or dumping, replayer places the produced artifacts at the `CWD/results` directory.
 By default, created images from traces are only stored in case of a checksum mismatch.
-This can be overriden with the `--keep-image` parameter to force storing images, e.g., to get a complete set of reference images.
+This can be overridden with the `--keep-image` parameter to force storing images, e.g., to get a complete set of reference images.

 By default when dumping, only the image corresponding to the last frame